 Operating Room Nurse Certification and Training Program Info

-Students enrolled in a perioperative nursing certificate program learn how to maintain a sterile surgical environment, prep patients who are about to undergo a surgical procedure, disinfect surgical equipment, and position surgical patients.
-They also learn the basics of anesthesia, needles, and other surgical instruments and safety in the operating room.
+Consisting of classroom instruction and clinical components, perioperative nursing certificate programs last approximately four months.
+They are designed for professional RNs, and students learn how to maintain a sterile surgical environment, prep patients who are about to undergo a surgical procedure, disinfect surgical equipment, and position surgical patients.
+They also learn the basics of anesthesia, needles, and safety in the operating room.
+Relevant experience and knowledge can translate to certifications for those RNs who pass qualifying examinations.

 All schools and medical facilities offering perioperative nursing certificate programs require incoming students to be nurses who have passed the NCLEX-RN exam.
 Although registered nurses can hold a diploma, associate's degree, or bachelor's degree in nursing, some schools with perioperative nursing programs prefer to accept only individuals with a Bachelor of Science in Nursing (BSN).